This page covers the 20052007 film series. For the 2015 film, see Fantastic Four (2015).

-- Jumped at the Call: The Human Torch, but only because there was no higher calling than getting girls and making money.
+- Jumped at the Call: The Human Torch, but only because there was no higher calling than getting girls and making money in his view.

 - Laser-Guided Karma: Whilst it doesn't last long, Johnny accidentally switching powers with Ben and becoming the Thing after all the crap he puts Ben through.
 Ben clearly enjoyed it.

 - Layman's Terms:Reed: If we're going to identify the source of the mutation, we need to isolate your recombinant DNA so we can activate positional genomes.

 Sue: We need to do a physical in order to see what got zapped.

 - Lighter and Softer: Both movies, although the first in particular, are more light-hearted and comedy focused than other superhero movies at the time, which tended to be more dramatic and had more action in them.

 - Literal Metaphor: Johnny's powers first manifest while skiing, and his partner notices before he does."You're on fire!"